SirStone/RobocodeTankRoyale-alternative-Web-GUI/README.md

 ## CREDITS

-written and redacted by SirStone, sorry for my mistakes in english language, not my mothertongue.
+written by SirStone, sorry for my mistakes with english

 ## COPYRIGHTS

-Feel free to clone this repo, modify it, include it in another project.
-If your desire is to brag aroudn that is your code I will not come after you, this will just make you a bad person.
-If others would like instead to be good people, just give me a bit of credit mentionioning in some way.
+Feel free to clone this repo, modify it and/or include it in another project.
+If you would like to be among the good people, just make a mentionion about me.